segabl/pd2-sh-complements/README.md

 - LMGs
   - Added 15% reduced movement speed penalty
+  - Fixed bipods not using separate spread values

 *Even after the nerfs LMGs are still very powerful with very little drawbacks.*
 *Adding back the movement speed penalty gives a more unique drawback than nerfing stats.*